kovanostra/message-passing-neural-network/README.md

 **NOT USED FOR GRID SEARCH**

-- The model to use ('RNN' or 'GRU') is defined by (*please note that 'RNN' is GPU compatible and a lot faster than GRU.*):
+- The model to use ('RNN' or 'GRU') is defined by (*please note that the 'RNN' model is GPU compatible and a lot faster than 'GRU'.*):

 MODEL='RNN'